Farthest Frontier: Best City Building Strategy Guide

 Key Highlights

-• You can choose the building like hunter’s cabin, forger shack, fishing snack, crop field, and others, which can provide food resources.
+• Build hunter’s cabin, forger shack, fishing shack, crop field, etc., for food resources.

 Pressing F